-- We work closely with families to encourage participation in school life, through attendance and events and groups such as our Parents’ Group, regular coffee mornings for all parents and sessions with parents of children with hearing impairment.
+- We work closely with families to encourage participation in school life, through attendance and events and groups such as our Parents’ Group.
 We support children and parents who are new to the country through ensuring every attempt is made to welcome them into our school community.

 - We work very closely with other agencies such as Social Care and the Police; if we felt a child was in danger of radicalisation, we would be able to act very quickly.